-The names adopted hitherto are therefore often misleading, particularly in the case of academies that underwent frequent relocation, or where links between successive institutions are far from clear.
+The names adopted are therefore often misleading, particularly in the case of academies that underwent frequent relocation, or where links between successive institutions are far from clear.
 One such example is the academy run by Thomas Rowe, which has often been regarded as a continuation of that established at Newington Green by Theophilus Gale.
 This has led historians to refer to the academies of both Gale and Rowe as the 'Newington Green Academy', resulting in the assertion that Isaac Watts was educated by Rowe at Newington Green or Stoke Newington.
 In fact, while Rowe succeeded Gale as pastor to the Independent congregation in St Andrew's parish, Holborn, it is not true that his academy was a continuation of that run by Gale.
 By the time Watts began his studies, Rowe's academy was probably in Ropemaker's Alley, Moorfields, London.

 To break the cycle of perpetuating previous errors a new system of nomenclature has been adopted.
 Each academy has been assigned its own unique name, which in turn means that searches for the traditional name may not retrieve the desired results.
 In such cases users should search for academies under the name of their principal tutor or a known location.
 The following conventions have been adopted in order to make the identification of academies more straightforward:

-For the early period, a number of 'academies' have been identified that could more accurately be defined as the private tuition of a small number of students for the ministry by a single tutor.
-These have been identified as such, and the academy name gives only the identity of the tutor and known location, with the word 'Academy' omitted: for example, John Flavell, Dartmouth.
+For the early period, a number of 'academies' have been identified that could more accurately be defined as the private tuition of a small number of students for the ministry.
+These have been identified as such, and the academy name gives just the identity of the tutor and known location, with the word 'Academy' omitted.
+For example, 'John Flavell, Dartmouth'.
 Two further types of dissenting education have been identified in the course of the project.
-The theological halls in Scotland provided instruction in divinity to students seceding from the established Church of Scotland, who continued to receive the remainder of their education at one of the universities.
+The theological halls in Scotland provided instruction in divinity to students seceding from the established Kirk, who continued to receive the remainder of their education at one of the universities.
 In England and Wales a number of preparatory academies offered a course of elementary education to students prior to their entry to a full academy.
 These have been clearly labelled as such in the database.
 Where the sources do not permit a clear categorization of the level of education provided the academy type is given as ‘uncertain’.